abelkm99/fast_api_challange/README.md

 ```
 *Note: End-to-end and integration tests, including ORM mapping tests, are pending.*

-## Additional Notes That Are Remianing
+## Additional Notes That Are Remaining
 - **Pre-commit Hooks:** Configured with ruff, pyright, and mypy to ensure code quality.
 - **Unit of Work:** Utilized in services, though the current business logic is relatively straightforward and we don't need it at the moment.
 - **Caching Enhancements:** Future work includes improving caching strategies.